AdnanJaljuli/KAUST-Hierarchical-Matrices/README.md

 # Overview
 This is an imlpementation of generating hierarchical matrices on GPUs.
 This code is written using CUDA and C/C++.
 - The "main" branch generates a hierarchical matrix.
 It processes the entire matrix in one piece.
+(It also does H-matrix vector multiplication using Cutlass grouped_gemm, but the code for that needs some work)
 - The "large-matrices" branch breaks the matrix into smaller pxp smaller matrices.
 It process each piece at a time and builds each piece's TLR-matrix.
-There is a bug in generating the hierarchical matrix from the smaller TLR-matrices.
+(There is a bug in generating the hierarchical matrix from the smaller TLR-matrices)

 # Folders
 - src: contains the source code of the project